XenyxNZ/Arma-3-Performance-Guide/Guide.md

 ### Why it's not great

 Arma 3 is built on Bohemia's Real Virtuality engine which is heavily constrained by the CPU and RAM.
-Contrary to popular belief, the game does actually support multithreading, and has since release - however the system for it results in severe performance bottlenecks in some critical areas.
+Contrary to popular belief, the game does actually support multithreading, and has since release - however the system for it causes severe performance bottlenecks in some critical areas.
 This is why even the most modern, high-end systems can still struggle to run Arma 3 at high frame rates.

 ### How it can be better